At A Level you have to tick certain boxes to achieve good marks, but here you’re encouraged to develop your own personal writing style.

-I loved studying English at school, but it is so different at university.
-The English Language course touches more on the real world aspects of writing, not just on fiction.
-It’s opened my eyes to different styles of writing, like journalism, that are more relevant to everyday life.
-The linguistics side of the course I find fascinating.
-I’m the sort of person that gets excited about phonetics!
+I find the linguistics side of the course fascinating.
+I’m the sort of person that gets excited about phonetics.
 I’ve really enjoyed learning about semantics and pragmatics and how language has developed, but I’ve started really annoying my family by analysing their language in the middle of conversations.
 I love seeing what I’m learning in real life, it’s just so interesting.

-As well as studying the core subjects, you can tailor your course by choosing elective modules to suit your interests.
-Last year, I chose a Literature module – I didn’t realise I could do that.
-It was nice to dip back into literature again.
-This year, I’m doing a Creative Writing elective.
+As well as studying the core modules, you can tailor your course by choosing elective modules to suit your interests.
+I chose a Literature module one year and a Creative Writing elective the next.
 I think it’s good that you can challenge yourself with subjects outside of your degree and experiment with things you enjoy.

 Being at Edge Hill has given me some amazing opportunities.
 For my first-year placement, I worked for a review website called Writebase in Liverpool, so I got to watch a whole range of shows, from pantos to ballets to pop concerts, and write reviews which were published online.

 Having to write to a very short timescale has really developed my real-world writing skills.
 I learned to write much quicker without overthinking – that will be so useful in the future.